Films in Development

 Written by James Higginson (Early Man), 7 Island City is a dark psychological thriller that follows disillusioned ex-cop turned private detective Tom Ward, as he flees to India to try and locate his missing sister after receiving a cryptic phone call from her drug addict boyfriend.
 Gone Girl meets Metro Manila, 7 Island City is a film which challenges the lines between fact and hearsay, reality and illusion.

 Cavegirl is growing up fast in a prehistoric era, where the survival of the fittest is as important as the latest fashion in leopard skin couture.
-Adapted from the BBC Kids’ TV series, Cavegirl is an epic adventure that takes our notion of trials and tribulations into a completely different era.
-The film is being produced with Movie Part Media's Andy Bell.
+Adapted from the CBBC TV series, Cavegirl is an epic adventure that takes our notion of trials and tribulations into a completely different era.
+The film is being produced with Movie Part Media's Andy Bell and has been developed with the support of the BFI's Film Fund and the UK Film Council.

 Hitman's Guide to Housecleaning